apibrew/apibrew/website/content/docs/general.md

 # Property Types

 Resource properties can have various types.
-Data handler supports following types:
+API Brew supports following types:

-Data handler is responsible to validate data according to property types.
+API Brew is responsible to validate data according to property types.
 For example, when you call create record and if you send 123.45 for int64

 ## Standard types